MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner.md

 - For the Azure Active Directory account, use the following instructions:
     - For the classic client: See [Specify and use the Token parameter for Set-AIPAuthentication](./rms-client/client-admin-guide-powershell.md#specify-and-use-the-token-parameter-for-set-aipauthentication) from that client's admin guide.
-    - For the unified labeling client: Use the *OnBehalfOf* parameter with Set-AIPAuthentication, as described in [How to label files non-interactively for Azure Information Protection](./rms-client//clientv2-admin-guide-powershell.md#how-to-label-files-non-interactively-for-azure-information-protection) in that client's admin guide.
+    - For the unified labeling client: Specify your local account for the *OnBehalfOf* parameter with Set-AIPAuthentication, as described in [How to label files non-interactively for Azure Information Protection](./rms-client//clientv2-admin-guide-powershell.md#how-to-label-files-non-interactively-for-azure-information-protection) in that client's admin guide.

 ## Configure the scanner in the Azure portal